What is the difference between Medicare and Medicaid?

 Together, Medicare and Medicaid provide health insurance to more than 135 million people in the United States.
 While Medicare is funded by the federal government, Medicaid is through a federal and state budget mechanism calculated specifically for each state.

-There are 11 million who are dually eligible for both programs, each of which serve a specific demographic group.
+There are 11 million who are eligible for both programs, each of which serve a specific demographic group.
 While counted only once for the combined total population enrolled, those persons’ participation is reflected in the enrollment numbers for each program individually, thus they are counted twice, once in each program.

 Medicare was established in 1966 by the federal government after it became evident that most seniors were uninsured.
-Medicare is available to seniors, regardless of income, when a person reaches sixty-five years of age.
+Medicare is available to seniors, regardless of income, when a person reaches 65 years of age.
 The program was expanded in the years following to provide coverage to people with disabilities as well.